rradfar/front-end-interview-questions/coding.md

 ---

-Q. Can you think of ways to check if a JavaScript variable is a number?
+Q. Can you think of a few ways to check if a JavaScript variable is a number?

 <details><summary>Solution</summary>